Kindergarten Curriculum

 Technology

-Technology is integrated throughout the kindergarten classroom curriculum using various age-appropriate software and online resources.
-Our classrooms are outfitted with interactive SMART Boards and desktop computers.
-Students utilize iPads and Chromebooks for various group and individual activities.
-Kindergarten students take weekly computer classes that provide direct digital literacy and technical skills.
+Technology is integrated throughout the kindergarten classroom curriculum using various age-appropriate software and online resources to enhance math and reading skills, reasoning, logic and creativity.
+Our classrooms are outfitted with interactive SMART Boards, and the Computer Lab has iMacs and iPads which students utilize for various group and individual activities.
+Their weekly Computer Lab class provides direct digital literacy and technical skills, as well as age appropriate coding and Ozobot robots.